claucia/cs50x-final-project/README.md

 # Blood bank management system
 #### Video Demo:  <URL HERE>
-#### Description:

 ## Introduction

 I am proud to present my final project for the CS50's Introduction to Computer Science course.
 This project gave me the opportunity to connect almost every topic covered in the course.For instance, Python, SQL, HTML, CSS, and Flask.
 Including powerful Flask extensions such as flask_login, flask_sqlalchemy, and WTForms.
 The idea of building a blood bank management system came from the desire to connect my current studies in Computer Science to my professional background in Biomedical Science.

 ## Objectives

 This project aims to develop an application that allows Physicians to place a blood request for their patients to a blood bank.
 To fulfill that request, the blood bank professional can search in the database for blood bag availability that matches the requirements for that request.
 Even more, if eventually there are no blood bags available to fulfill a request, the blood bank professional can look to the database for donors with that blood type and invite them to donate.

 ![Compatibility of blood types](/assets/compatibility-of-blood-types.jpeg)